Discover 12 peer-reviewed studies in Llm Evaluation (2023–2026). Explore research findings powered by Prolific's diverse participant panel.

 Research Area: Turing Test, LLM Evaluation, Cognitive Science of AI

-Discipline: Artificial Intelligence, Cognitive Science, Human-Computer Interaction (HCI)
+Discipline: Artificial Intelligence, Cognitive Science, Human-Computer Interaction

 -